Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Results and discussion

 Two other avoided crossings can be found around $4 \omega_c$: between $ | P_{12}\rangle$ and $ |P_{13}\rangle$ at $\lambda_c=0.068$ and between $ | P_{11}\rangle$ and $ |P_{12}\rangle$ at $\lambda_c=0.145$.
 Fig.~\ref{Fig:P12_P13} focuses on the ($|P_{12}\rangle$, $|P_{13}\rangle$) pair and shows the variations of several properties associated with these two polaritonic states when $\lambda_c$ increases, starting with their relative energies in Fig.~\ref{Fig:P12_P13}(a).
 The corresponding variations of the average position $\langle q\rangle_i$ and photon number $\langle n_p\rangle_i$ are represented in panels (b) and (c) of the same figure.
 The first avoided crossing occurs at $\lambda_{\rm crit}=0.068$ where the energy difference between $ | P_{12}\rangle$ and $ |P_{13}\rangle$ is as small as $\Delta \varepsilon_{\rm crit}/\omega_c \approx 3\times 10^{-3}$.
 As seen in Fig.~\ref{Fig:P12_P13}(b), the system effectively switches between the two wells near this avoided crossing, with simultaneous switching of $\ket{P_{12}}$ from the right well ($\langle q\rangle_{12} > 0$ for $\lambda_c < \lambda_{\rm crit}$) to the left well ($\langle q\rangle_{12} < 0$ for $\lambda_c > \lambda_{\rm crit}$), and of $\ket{P_{13}}$ from left to right.
 The avoided crossing also strongly alters the average number of photons $\langle n_p \rangle$ in the two polaritonic states with $|P_{12}\rangle$ suddenly gaining two photons and $|P_{13}\rangle$ losing one photon.

 The avoided crossing between $\ket{P_{11}}$ and $\ket{P_{12}}$ at $\lambda_c=0.145$ induces only a minor shift in the energy and average position of the $|P_{12}\rangle$ state [see Fig.~\ref{Fig:P12_P13}(a) and (b)].
-In particular, the system does not switch between the two wells at this value of the coupling strength, as $\langle q\rangle_{12}$ does not change its sign.
-Only the photon number varies significantly near $\lambda_c=0.145$, thus suggesting that this avoided crossing is due to a photon exchange between $\ket{P_{11}}$ and $\ket{P_{12}}$ rather than a coherent switching between the two wells.
+In particular, the system does not switch between the two wells at this value of the coupling strength {($\langle q\rangle_{12}$ does not change sign) as both $\ket{P_{11}}$ and $\ket{P_{12}}$ reside in the left well when approaching $\lambda_c=0.145$.} Only the photon number varies significantly near $\lambda_c=0.145$, thus suggesting that this avoided crossing is due to a photon exchange between $\ket{P_{11}}$ and $\ket{P_{12}}$ rather than a coherent switching between the two wells.